We are convened as several MA Fine Art students to view a ‘small group’ show and to participate in a group ‘criticism’ of the work in the show.

 Then there is the question of meaning and meaninglessness.
 If there is no fundamental or basic meaning to be found in the world, then art itself, most certainly, has no special claim to yield any meaning beyond itself as a ‘thing that one does’ (a process that one goes through, an output materialised) in the community framed as ‘art’.
 Art is a social practice with a history and is in the process of unfolding itself.
 We are, as artists and participants in a criticism, necessarily located in this stable instability.
 We know that we are merely in a moment of history.
 We are not really playing a game but we are somehow navigating our way through a temporary power structure which has the extraordinary quality of ensuring that we follow rules and yet neutralises them as soon as they seem to come into view!
 (This is unnerving!)

 The strange thing is that although I should be able to feel more comfortable as a result of trying to come to terms with the experience of the group criticism I am not.
 I think that this is because I have deeply internalised norms of having, in social situations, to give a ‘good’ performance.
-I wish I was otherwise.
+I wish that i would be otherwise.

 Note: The photograph above is part of an autobiography project.
 It is the third in a series of similar mixed-media works – and reflects an aspect of my life when I was 8 years old.